vanagpau/thermostat/README.md

 # thermostat
-Thermostat control as a pro-environmental behaviour Masters dissertation And this is a line from R Studio
+Thermostat control as a pro-environmental behaviour Masters dissertation This is a line from R Studio
+And this is a line from GitHub